wiebow/fighting-computers/content/Guides/Assembly style.md

 ### Labels

-* labels do not override the instruction space.
+* labels do not override the instruction space, max length is 14.
 * labels are on the same line as the first instruction.

 ### Comments